The Path to Peace in Ukraine - August 18th, Hour 1

 There are going to be land swaps.

-There's probably going to be an increase in the territory that that Russia in the end has, if you're looking at the Donetsk or the Donbas region, and and the high population of Russian nationals that are there.
+If you're looking at the Donetsk or the Donbass region and the high population of Russian nationals that are there.

-And in exchange, the president is assuring President Zelensky that, in fact, if if he wants to, if he will get all the security guarantees that he needs and wants for his country, but he's got to give up any hope that Crimea is coming back.
+And in exchange, the president is assuring President Zelensky that, in fact, if he wants to, he will get all the security guarantees that he needs and wants for his country, but he's got to give up any hope that Crimea is coming back.

-Now, Crimea happened in what?
+Now, Crimea happened in what, 2014?

-2014, that's 11, 12 years ago.
+That's 11, 12 years ago.

 And that happened under Obama and Biden's watch.

-That's not going to be an issue that's going to be on the table for negotiation if you want the war to end.
+That's not going to be an issue that's going to be on the table for negotiation if you want the war to end, if you want the killing to stop.

 So those are two very big things.